twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

     </dl>
     <p>{{ forms.textarea('comment') }}</p>

-Even if the macros are defined in the same template as the one where you want to use them, they still need to be imported:
+Importing is not needed if the macros and the template are defined in the file;
+use the special `self` variable instead:

     [twig]
     {# index.html template #}